Non-commutative fermion mass matrix and gravity: Introduction

 A second reason to involve algebraic methods in quantum gravity is to take seriously the following debate.
 There is plenty of evidence to suggest that space-time is not actually best described by point-set topology.
 This is one place in which modern physics and mathematics can diverge; physics is about trying to understand what is really there, whereas when doing mathematics one feels obliged to take account of the fact that one can always think of a smaller or a bigger number.
+Some argue that mathematics as well a physics might benefit from a more physically meaningful approach to geometry.
 We describe below a little bit about how Crane uses concepts from Grothendieck categories and lessons from general relativity to propose the notion of a quantum topos as an alternative to analytical mathematics for studying space-time.
 We infer - as he appears to suggest - that a fully algebraic theory of quantum gravity will be based on a space-time that is fundamentally categorical in nature as opposed to having been triangulated and then categorified.
-(Of course these concepts are in addition to Crane's previous ideas about categorical physics that already permeate an integral part of the quantum gravity literature.)